 They looked nice for about 3 days.
 Then I slammed my index finger against a door and my nail cracked across the nail bed and it was downhill from there.
-Since then 2 more of my nails have cracked spitting across the nail bed and I had to cut them off.
+Since then 2 more of my nails have cracked, spitting painfully across the nail beds and I had to cut them off.

-After my experience, I decided to see what the literature said about acrylic nails and it was quite a revelation.
-Because I want you to make an informed decision, here are the facts I have learnt about acrylics so make your choice on if you want to go forward.
+Following my less than stellar experience, I decided to see what the literature said about acrylic nails and it was quite a revelation.
+Because I want you to make an informed decision, here are the facts I have learnt about acrylic nails.

-These are artificial nails that are bonded on to your nails.
-Unlike press on nails, acrylics are made are moulded onto your and buffed into a nail shape
+These are artificial nails that are bonded onto your nails.
+Unlike press on nails, acrylics are moulded onto your nails and buffed into shape.

 Acrylics nails are much more rigid with a much stronger bond than between a real nail and nail bed.
-So any hard collision to artificial nails; i.e, a bump or knock, can lift the natural nail at the base presenting an opportunity for bacteria to enter.
+So any collision to the nails; i.e, a bump or knock, can lift the natural nail at the base.
 This rigidity leads to serious nail breaks which can be quite extreme depending on your nail strength.

-Constant use of acrylics can affect can your nail growth over time.
-Acrylics weaken your nails, making them prone to breakage.
-In addition, they also dry out your natural oils making them more prone to splitting.
+Constant use of acrylics can affect can your nail growth over time weakening your nails, making them prone to breakage.
+In addition, they dry out the natural oils on your nails making them more prone to splitting.
 This is much worse if MMA is used because it makes your nails more sensitive to trauma.

-Because artificial nails are so much stronger when it splits it exposes a gap between the nail and nail bed.
-The warm environment is perfect for bacteria and fungi growth and constant use of acrylics makes treatment difficult.
-This infection does not only affect the wearer of the acrylics but also transmits the infection more easily to others.
-This why some hospitals don’t allow employees to wear artificial nails with evidence of nurse who transmitted infections leading to infant deaths.
+When your nails spilt which is likely it exposes a gap between the nail and nail bed, this warm environment is perfect for bacteria and fungi growth. constant use of acrylics prevents makes treatment difficult. due to repeated infections.
+These infections are not restricted to the wearer but are easily transmitted to others.
+This why some hospitals prevent employees from wear artificial nails, evidence has shown a nurse transmitted infection from acrylic lead to several infant deaths.
 Acrylic nails also promote the growth of subungual (beneath a fingernail or toenail) growth of gram-negative bacilli and yeast.

-The chemicals used to apply acrylic nails are unhealthy and use products like resins and formaldehyde which are linked to cancer.
-Exposure to these chemicals over time can lead to the destruction of the nail matrix and loss of the nail.
-Some nail salons use an MMA a poisonous and illegal substance in their nail adhesives which damage your natural nails.
+The chemicals used to apply acrylic nails are unhealthy, contain resins and formaldehyde which are linked to cancer.
+In addition, Long term exposure to these chemicals can lead to the destruction of the nail matrix.

-In some women, acrylic nails are cause contact dermatitis after application as well as long term allergies.
-This results in inflammation and thinning of the nail beds with a healing time lasting over a year.
+In some women, acrylic nails cause contact dermatitis as well as long term allergies.
+These result in inflammation and thinning of the nail beds with healing lasting up to a year.

 Inhibit your natural nail growth

-Regular application of acrylics weakens your nails and makes them prone to breakage.
-Even when applied correctly acrylics inhibit nail growth.
-This is because your nails need to be filed down so the acrylics and adhere to your natural nails.
-This thins your natural nails, making them much weaker.
-Even worse to get them removed your nails to be soaked in acetone or filed down.
-Which in turn affects nail growth.
+Even when applied correctly acrylics inhibit nail growth, because your nails need to be filed down for the acrylics to adhere properly to your nails.
+The removal process requires your nails to be soaked in acetone which affects their growth.

 Tips for acrylics ( if you must-have them)

-- Acrylic nails transmit bacteria even when you wash your hands and should not be used in a health setting
+- Acrylic nails transmit bacteria ,so dont use in a health setting

-- Take at least a 2-3 month break in between your nail application so that your natural nails can breathe.
+- Take at least a 2-3 month break in between your nail application so that your natural nails can recover.

-- Skip trimming your cuticle trimming as much as because they protect your nails and the surrounding skin from infection.
+- Skip trimming your cuticle because they protect your nails and the surrounding skin from infection.

 - Take natural supplements Biotin, Silica, L-Cysteine, B-Complex vitamins which can make help make your nails stronger.